Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Solving Hottopixx Models Efficiently

-is the optimal solution of $\HT(\NC, \NC)$. \end{itemize} \end{enumerate} \end{thm} The proof is in Appendix \ref{Appx: Proof of main theorem}.
+is the optimal solution to $\HT(\NC, \NC)$. \end{itemize} \end{enumerate} \end{thm} The proof is provided in Appendix~\ref{Appx: Proof of main theorem}.
 Note that $((Y^*)^\trans \a_j)^+$ in condition (C2) is equivalent to $\b_j^+$ for $\b_j = (Y^*)^\trans \a_j$.
-We design an efficient algorithm for solving $\HT$ on the basis of Theorem \ref{Thm: main}.
-One might be concerned that condition (C2) rarely holds; i.e., it never holds as long as $v^*$ takes a positive number.
-However, this concern is alleviated by Lemma \ref{Lem: sign of v}, which ensures that $v^*$ always takes a nonpositive number.
+One might be concerned that condition (C2) rarely holds; i.e., it will not hold if $v^*$ is positive.
+However, this concern is alleviated by Lemma \ref{Lem: sign of v}, which ensures that $v^*$ is always nonpositive.